Advertiser Disclosure

 Advertisement

-New EU Border Crossing Process
+The European Union’s New Digital Border Process

 The groundwork for this plan began 10 years ago, and it will soon be rolled out at every EU entry and exit point — whether you’re entering by plane, train, or automobile (or boat, as well).
-All border crossings will start using digital border controls and stop using passport stamps for all 700 million+ passengers arriving from outside the EU each year.
-This will be done through facial recognition and fingerprints.

 La Seine Paris